 In 1998, Jet and Elaine went to LA, California to visit Zoey who was a friend from Oahu.
 Zoey had been and would be a forever friend.
 Then, they would travel north and pick up Elaine’s mother, Nita, and take her back to Oahu.
 Elaine and Jet lived in a small bungalow situation so they each had their separate place but were right next to each other.
 This allowed Elaine to have a wonderful garden in front of their place.
 Nita’s health was waning and Elaine would take on the role of caregiver for the final years of Nita’s life.

 Living life means dealing with change.
 Elaine and Jet would roll with the highs and lows as they came.
 One such wave meant Elaine moving to Nebraska in 2003 to live with Debbie who had retired from the Air Force and stayed in Bellevue.
 Jet stayed in Oahu.
-Elaine would use Nebraska as “home base” while traveling back and forth to Kauai and California.
+Elaine would use Nebraska as a “home base” while traveling back and forth to Kauai and California.
 Elaine was a positive influence on Allen, Debbie’s son, and helped shape him to be the man he is today.

 Elaine left Oahu and traveled to Australia and New Mexico, each time, thinking a relationship was waiting.
 She ended up with an ache in her heart and heading back to Hawaii.
 She traveled to see friends and relatives in Germany.
 She traveled across the US a few times from Michigan to California and back.
 She drove a beat-up van that she named “Boldly Go” from Nebraska to California.
-She was not afraid to go places and try new things
+She was not afraid to go places and try new things.

 Elaine and Jet spent time in California with her sister, Tina.
 She made a friend in Manteca named Sandra.
 It was crowded but, the family was there for the family.
 She had good and hard memories of the times in Manteca.
 Her sister’s daughter, Sheila, lived close enough to visit but did not live with Tina.
 Sometimes it is hard with family, and you just need your space.
 So, Jet went back to Oahu, and Elaine went back to Nebraska.
-Elaine made couple of trips to see her sister in California.
+Elaine made a couple of trips to see her sister in California.
 When her sister passed, a part of Elaine was irreparably broken.

 One of her stays on Kauai, she worked at the airport doing housekeeping duties and loved seeing the people come and go.
 Her friends, Cynthia and Brenda, stayed in touch even after she left Kauai.
 She was easy to approach and talk to; this was apparent when she was engaged in conversation by tourists, and those who were coming home or leaving the island.
 Her roommate’s boyfriend was in a band called the Bootleggers.
 She often wore the black tank top with the Bootlegger's name on it; it was one of her favorites.